 Ankhen, released in 1968, sits in the bridge of the first two phases of his career, with an effective combination of fresh-faced romance and action shenanigans.
 More importantly, it’s a significant entry in the catalog of Indian spy films.
 In Krzysztof Lipka-Chudzik’s academic paper called “Bodies, Bollywood, and Bond: the Evolving Image of Secret Agents in Hindi Spy Thrillers Inspired by the 007 Franchise” (in From Highbrow to Lowbrow: Studies of Indian B-Grade Cinema and Beyond), the author points out that that many of the Indian movies most of us think of as “spy movies” are not really about spies at all.
 More often than not, and probably for reasons about the accepted not-terribly-shady morality of heroes, the heroes actually work for the police rather than for an intelligence agency.
 They may be gathering information while in disguise, but they’re doing it to serve and protect communities or families, not dealing in espionage at the level of national governments.
 (I’ve noticed that subtitles often translate the same word, “jasoos,” as both “spy” and “detective.”)

 The ethically gray world of a spy doesn’t suit the unambiguous stances of masala films, especially without the context of a childhood trauma that justifies everything as revenge and vigilante justice.
 The lifestyle that Bond enjoys is out of bounds for the censor board.
-There are exceptions—the Gunmaster G-9 films—but even very recent movies like Ek Tha Tiger and Agent Vinod (whose heroes actually do work for federal intelligence offices) omit the womanizing.
+There are exceptions, such as the Gunmaster G-9 film.
+But even recent movies like Ek Tha Tiger and Agent Vinod, whose heroes actually do work for federal intelligence offices, omit the womanizing.

 The heroes of this Ankhen are not government agents at all: they’re civilians who draw upon their past as freedom fighters in India’s independence from Britain (barley 20 years old at the time) to do what’s right for the country they love.
 It’s an inherited yet also voluntary mission, so the sense of duty is strong.